How Does an Automatic Transmission Work?

-By providing you with more torque, it assists you with accelerating or when you’re vehicle is stationary (the reason your car never stalls).
+By providing you with more torque, it assists you with accelerating or when your vehicle is stationary (the reason your car never stalls).

-The torque converter clarifies how the engines send power to the transmission, but the planetary gear sets explain how an automatic transmission changes gears.
+The torque converter clarifies how the engines send power to the transmission, but the planetary gear sets explain how an automatic transmission changes gear.

 The planetary gear set is really the heart of an automatic transmission.
 This one part creates all the possible gear ratios that the transmission can produce.

 All planetary gear sets have three main components, which are:

 As you can probably work out, the planet gears rotate around the sun gear, while the planet carrier connects the planet gears.